markwbeers/CLI_LoanQual_AI_ready/README.md

 # Loan Qualifier - Module 2 Challenge
     The BizOps team analyzed our borrower screening process, demanded a better customer experience with a more personalized, friendlier terminal intrerface, and the IT team has delivered beyond your wildest Branch Manager expectations!

-    User Story
-As a user, I need the ability to save the qualifying loans to a CSV file so that I can share the results as a spreadsheet.

-Acceptance Criteria
-Given that I’m using the loan qualifier CLI, when I run the qualifier, then the tool should prompt the user to save the results as a CSV file.

-Given that no qualifying loans exist, when prompting a user to save a file, then the program should notify the user and exit.

-Given that I have a list of qualifying loans, when I’m prompted to save the results, then I should be able to opt out of saving the file.

-Given that I have a list of qualifying loans, when I choose to save the loans, the tool should prompt for a file path to save the file.

-Given that I’m using the loan qualifier CLI, when I choose to save the loans, then the tool should save the results as a CSV file.

 *Don't take our word for it, give it a try now!*

 Once you deploy this new state of the art technology in your UCB FinTech Credit Union Branch, you are on your way to cross selling financial products and offering a whole new world of exciting lending opportunities.